JelleZijlstra/taxonomy/docs/person.md

 - _hungarian_: Hungarian names conventionally put the family name first.
 - _turkish_: Turkish names are separated because forms of the letter I are capitalized differently: I ı forms a separate pair from İ i.
 - _vietnamese_: Vietnamese names also write the family name first.
+Unlike most other East Asian-style names, Vietnamese names usually also include a middle name.
+Written
-Written Vietnamese uses a large set of unusual diacritics, but these seem to be usually omitted when Vietnamese scientists are listed as authors.
+  Vietnamese uses a large set of unusual diacritics, but these seem to be usually omitted when Vietnamese scientists are listed as authors.
+Modes of citation for Vietnamese names vary; for example, [Nguyen Truong Son](/h/43537) is often cited as "Son", but also as "S.T.
+Nguyen".
+In the database, the family name field should contain the family name, and the given names field should contain the given name followed by the middle name.
+Note that this reverses the normal name order in Vietnamese.

 Non-Latin writing systems: